ycorcos1/mathmate-app/README.md

 MathMate is a web-based AI math tutor that guides students through problems using the Socratic method.
 By combining conversational tutoring, visual reasoning, and persistent session history, MathMate focuses on teaching _why_ solutions work rather than revealing final answers.
 Guided by the PRD and Design Specification, the product supports typed and image-based problem entry, KaTeX-rendered reasoning steps, and patient, confidence-building dialogue.

+MathMate features AI-powered question generation that creates diverse, contextually appropriate math problems based on topic and difficulty level.
+The Quiz Mode allows students to take timed quizzes with automatic evaluation, and review incorrect answers with AI-powered tutoring that provides step-by-step guidance.

 ## Setup Guide

 Follow this high-level sequence to prepare the project locally: